Marcus Henderson (actor)

-Marcus Henderson (born September 13, 1987) is an American actor best known for his roles as Walter in the film Get Out & Sgt.
-Andre Wright in Snowfall.
+Marcus Henderson (born September 13, 1987) is an American actor best known for his role as Walter in the film Get Out (2017).

 Early life

 Henderson was born in St. Louis to Leon and Barbara Henderson.
-He has one brother, Leon Henderson Jr. He attended college at Alabama State University on a football scholarship and was a member of Phi Beta Sigma.
+He attended college at Alabama State University on a football scholarship and is a member of Phi Beta Sigma.
 While there, he saw a one-man show performed by Charles S. Dutton, which led to his first professional role as an uncredited extra in the film Honeydripper.
 Dutton wrote Henderson a letter of recommendation to Yale School of Drama, where Henderson graduated in 2011.

 Career

-Henderson describes himself as an actor, poet, chess and ukulele enthusiast and has said theater is "his first love".
-He has performed Shakespeare both at Yale and on the California Shakespeare Company.
+Henderson has said theater is "his first love".
+He has performed Shakespeare both at Yale and the California Shakespeare Company.
 Henderson's first role in a major motion picture was as the character Big Sid in Django Unchained.
 In 2016, he portrayed one of the henchmen in Pete's Dragon.
-In 2017, he had a supporting role in the film Get Out & a recurring role in Snowfall (TV series).
-In 2019, Henderson appeared in Juanita, based on the novel Dancing on the Edge of the Roof by Sheila Williams and is a part of the main cast of Tacoma FD.
+In 2017, he had a supporting role in the film Get Out and a recurring role on Snowfall.
+In 2019, Henderson appeared in Juanita and is a part of the cast of Tacoma FD.

 Personal life

-Henderson is married, has two daughters, and lives in Los Angeles.
+Henderson is married, has a daughter and son, and lives in Los Angeles.